rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 11. **Child Item Type** Allows you to select the type of child item.
 This can be **Menu Items**, **Modules**, or **Module Positions**.
 Modules and module positions allow you to embed modules within the menu itself.

-12. **Dropdown on Large** Enables you to determine the direction a dropdown menu section drops on a large screen.
+12. **Dropdown on Large** Enables you to determine the direction a dropdown child menu section drops to on a large screen.

-13. **Dropdown on Desktop** Enables you to determine the direction a dropdown menu section drops on a desktop screen.
+13. **Dropdown on Desktop** Enables you to determine the direction a dropdown child menu section drops to on a desktop screen.

-14. **Dropdown on Tablet** Enables you to determine the direction a dropdown menu section drops on a tablet-sized browser window.
+14. **Dropdown on Tablet** Enables you to determine the direction a dropdown child menu section drops to on a tablet-sized browser window.

 ### Splitmenu Options